molily/molily.de/_posts/2020-11-21-testing-angular.md

 Other tests have a _low-level, worm’s-eye view_ on the application.
 They pick a small piece of code and put it through its paces.
 From this perspective, implementation details matter.
 The developer needs to set up an appropriate testing environment to trigger all relevant cases.

+<aside class="margin-note">Isolate one piece</aside>

 The shortsighted worm only sees what is directly in front.
 This perspective tries to cut off the ties of the code under test with its dependencies.
 It tries to _isolate_ the code in order to examine it.

+<aside class="margin-note">Unit tests</aside>

 These tests are called **unit tests**.
 A unit is a small piece of code that is reasonable to test.

 #### Integration tests

+<aside class="margin-note">Cohesive groups</aside>

 Between these two extreme perspectives, there are tests that operate on specific parts of the code, but test cohesive groups.
 They prescind from implementation details and try to take the user’s perspective.

+<aside class="margin-note">Integration tests</aside>

 These tests are called **integration tests** since they test how well the parts _integrate_ into the group.
 For example, all parts of one feature may be tested together.
 An integration test proves that the parts work together properly.

 ### Distribution of testing efforts

 All levels of testing are necessary and valuable.
 Different types of tests need to be combined to create a thorough test suite.

 But how should we divide our attention?
 On which level should we spend most of the time?
 Should we focus on end-to-end tests since they mimic how the user interacts with the application?
 Again, this is a controversial issue among testing experts.

+<aside class="margin-note">Speed</aside>

 What is indisputable is that high-level tests like end-to-end tests are expensive and slow, while lower-level tests like integration and unit tests are cheaper and faster.

+<aside class="margin-note">Reliability</aside>

 End-to-end tests are brittle, meaning they often fail even though the software is without fault.
 Sometimes they fail for no apparent reason.
 When you run the same tests again, they suddenly pass.
 Even if the test correctly fails, it is hard to find the root cause of the problem.
 You need to wander through the full stack to locate the bug.

+<aside class="margin-note">Setup costs</aside>

 End-to-end test use a real browser and run against the full software stack.
 Therefore the testing setup is immense.
 You need to deploy front-end, back-end, databases, caches, etc. to testing machines and then have machines to run the end-to-end tests.